leptos-rs/leptos/leptos_macro/LOCALIZED_ERRORS.md

 The companion module contains a `Helper` struct — the central access point for the view macro — which provides `builder()`, `presence()`, and per-prop `check_and_wrap_*()` methods.
-It also contains per-prop check traits, wrapper structs, and the `PresenceBuilder` for missing-prop detection.
+It also contains per-prop check traits, wrapper structs, and the `PropPresence` for missing-prop detection.

 ### Why a Helper Struct?